alvarotrigo/funnyText.js/README.md

 ```

 ###Required HTML structure
-The funny text effect will be applied to the text under your custom selector which will be used as well in the initialization.
+The funny text effectt will be applied to the text under your custom selector which will be used as well in the initialization.
 ```html
 <div class="mySelector">funnText is applied here</div>
 ```